School Colors: Cranberry and White

 Student to Faculty Ratio

-Of full-time faculty hold a doctorate or the highest degree in their field
+of faculty have a Ph.D. or the highest degree possible in their fields

 Rider University ranks on U.S. News and World Report's Best Colleges list and the Wall Street Journal's Top U.S. College list.
 Rider is also recognized as a Best College by Colleges of Distinction.

 Best Regional Universities (North) by U.S. News & World Report

 Best Value by U.S. News & World Report

 Princeton Review ranks Rider as "A Best 388 College"